Banana Plants

 Blood banana

 Slender stems to 3m, and leaves heavily marked with irregular claret blotches.
 Very ornamental.
 Colour disappears during our cool winters and returns with increasing warmth from mid-spring onwards.
 The photos shows colours have fully returned by the start of December.
 The leaf backs are a wonderful solid burgundy.
 The dramatic patterning is all on the leaf fronts.
+(I have nearly lost this plant, so it will be some considerable time before I know that I have regenerated it elsewhere on the property.

 Musa basjoo